lewis-morris/flarchitect/docs/source/configuration.rst

           :bdg-secondary:`Optional` :bdg-dark-line:`Model Method`

         - When assigned, the API will call the function prior to the model being queried.
-          This is useful for adding custom logic to the API, such as adding additional query parameters/modifying the query or logging request to the database.
+          This is useful for adding custom logic to the API, such as adding additional query parameters, modifying the query or logging requests to the database.

             View an example function & its signature `here <callbacks.html#setup-function-signature>`_.
     *